Do you find the Present Perfect confusing? Still making mistakes? Read this article.

 Already is a positive time adverb to specify, or moreover give emphasis, that an action has been completed before this moment in time.
 I have already completed the assignment.

 Yet is the negative or interrogative version of ‘already’ I haven’t completed the assignment yet.
-Have you completed the assignment yet?

 Just meaning a short while/time/moment ago.
 I’ve just seen a wonderful thing.